andrewjdawson2016/Simple-DB/README.md

 We will be using `git`, a source code control tool, for the SimpleDB labs.
 This will allow you to download the code for the labs, and also submit the labs in a standardized format that will streamline grading.

 You will also be able to use `git` to commit your progress on the labs as you go.
+This is **important**: Use `git` to back up your work.
+Back up regulary by both committing and pushing your code as we describe below.

 Course git repositories will be hosted as a repository in [GitLab](https://gitlab.cs.washington.edu).
 Your code will be in a private repository that is visible only to you and the course staff.